10 Best Pain Relief Creams, According to Doctors

 Our Top Picks for Pain Relief Cream

-- Best for joint pain: Voltaren Arthritis Pain Relief Gel
+- Best for Joint Pain: Voltaren Arthritis Pain Relief Gel

-- Best for shingles: Zostrix Natural Pain Relief Cream
+- Best for Shingles: Zostrix Natural Pain Relief Cream

-- Best cold therapy: Biofreeze Pain Relief Cream
+- Best Cold Therapy: Biofreeze Pain Relief Cream

-- Best hot therapy: Sombra Warm Pain Relief
+- Best Hot Therapy: Sombra Warm Pain Relief

-- Best hot-cold therapy: Icy Hot Lidocaine Cream
+- Best Hot/Cold Therapy: Icy Hot Lidocaine Cream

-- Best ointment: Tiger Balm Red Extra Strength Pain Relieving Ointment
+- Best Ointment: Tiger Balm Red Extra Strength Pain Relieving Ointment

-- Best for massage: Free-Up Professional Massage Cream
+- Best for Massage: Free-Up Professional Massage Cream

-When to Consult Your Doctor
+When To Consult Your Doctor

 Best Numbing

-BenGay Ultra Strength Pain Relief Cream
+Ultra-Strength BENGAY Pain Relief Cream

 Pros